 - Abu Dhabi Golf Course (aka The National, Abu Dhabi) – an 18-hole course home to the prestigious European Tour event the HBSC Championship every January.
 Very near to AUH airport, about 1 hour and 10 minutes from DXB .
 Stay at the Westin Abu Dhabi Golf Resort and Spa

 - Al Zorah Golf Club (Ajman) – also part of the Troon Golf network in the UAE, a stunning waterside course of international acclaim – perfect if you don’t want to base yourself in the big city, only 45 minutes from DXB.
 Stay nearby at The Oberoi Beach Resort, Al Zorah

-- Al Hamra Golf Club (Ras Al Khaimah) – Heading further north along the Gulf, the beautiful par-72 Al Hamra Championship course designed by Peter Harradine snakes it’s way around lagoons, marinas and 5-star beach front hotels.
-Approximately 1 hour and 10 minutes rom DXB.
+- Al Hamra Golf Club (Ras Al Khaimah) – Heading further north along the Gulf, the beautiful par-72 Al Hamra Championship course designed by Peter Harradine snakes its way around lagoons, marinas and 5-star beachfront hotels.
+Approximately 1 hour and 10 minutes from DXB.
 Stay at the Waldorf Astoria, Ras Al Khaimah

 More Frequently asked questions about Golf in Dubai

-With great weather, world- class golf courses offering luxurious amenities at their clubhouse, spectacular tournaments, all located within minutes from the top city attractions, Dubai is a top destination for playing golf.
+With great weather, world-class golf courses offering luxurious amenities at their clubhouse, and spectacular tournaments, all located within minutes from the top city attractions, Dubai is a top destination for playing golf.

-There is more than a dozen courses in Dubai, with several ranked in the World’s Top 100 golf courses.
+There are more than a dozen courses in Dubai, with several ranked in the World’s Top 100 golf courses.